LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 In the example above, an image file named "image.tif" is referenced as a Lasso image object using the :type:`image` type, then resized to 35 x 35 pixels using the `image->scale` method.
-(The optional ``-thumbnail`` parameter optimizes the image for the Web.)
+(The optional ``-thumbnail`` parameter optimizes the image for the web.)
 Then the image is converted to JPEG format and saved to disk using the `image->save` method.
 Finally, the new image is displayed on the current page using an HTML ``<img>`` tag.

-This chapter explains in detail how these and other methods are used to manipulate image and multimedia files.
+This chapter explains in detail how these and other methods are used to manipulate image and media files.
 This chapter also shows how to output an image file to a client browser within the context of a Lasso page.

 Supported Image Formats